Jersh/pokemon/README.md

 # Pokemon

 A work-in-progress project of botting/datamining tools for the generation 1 and 2 games of the Pokemon series.
+Forked from stringflow/pokemom
+Being used purely as an excersize for me to learn some C#

 # Build Instructions (64-bit only for now)